AIRSHOW-Boeing in 175 plane deal with budget carrier flydubai

 * Could be worth $27 bln at list prices

-* Budget airline owned by govt along with carrier Emirates (Adds flydubai CEO comments on Boeing’s new proposed mid-sized jet, background)
+* Budget airline owned by govt along with carrier Emirates (Adds quotes, details, background, headline tag, changes slug)

 By Alexander Cornwell and Tim Hepher